 In America field coursing is practiced mainly in California where the quarry is the jackrabbit.
 These kind of hares are too large for whippets.
 Bigger hounds like and salukis and greyhounds are better suited for this hunt.

 In Europe the quarry is the hare, more appropriate for the whippet.
-Nevertheless the difficulty of finding enough grounds for the meetings, the demands of this sport on dog and owners and the objection of anti-coursing organizations make the lure coursing an easier alternative.
+Nevertheless the difficulty of finding enough grounds for the meetings, the demands of this sport on dog and owners and the objection of anti-coursing organizations make the lure coursing an easier and ethical alternative.

 To participate in a coursing event your whippet must be fit, healthy and trained to run for endurance and sprint.

 Daily walking and running in a safe field will take care of the general fitness.

 Tie a rope to a pole about two meter long, at the other end attach a plastic shopping bag, add a piece of fur or a white rag for extra excitement.